omega8cc/boa/docs/MIGRATE-XMASS.md

 series AND patch level** (e.g. both 8.4.13, never 8.4.10 vs 8.4.13).

 A series
-mismatch means xmass is the wrong tool: use [xoct](MIGRATE-XOCT.md) per account instead.
+mismatch means xmass cannot run on this pair as it is: either upgrade the older server's Percona in place first ([MIGRATE-PERCONA8.md](MIGRATE-PERCONA8.md)), then run xmass within one series, or use [xoct](MIGRATE-XOCT.md) per account instead.

 A patch-level mismatch means align the packages first — failing back a newer datadir onto an older primary is an unsupported downgrade.
 Both are enforced gates at `init` (the series gate reads the client binary, the patch gate asks the server via `SELECT VERSION()`); a